Ultra-Low Sulfur Diesel (ULSD) – EN 590

 Compatibility with Bio-Components

-EN 590 permits up to 7% FAME (B7) biodiesel blending.
+EN 590 allows up to 7% FAME (B7) biodiesel blending

-Fully compatible with modern diesel engines.
+Fully compatible with modern diesel engines

-Reduces lifecycle carbon emissions while requiring enhanced oxidation and water-management additives.
+Reduces lifecycle carbon emissions

 Applications

-Passenger vehicles, trucks, buses, logistics fleets
+Passenger vehicles Trucks, buses, logistics fleets Industrial & Commercial

-Diesel generators and standby power systems
+Diesel generators Mobile and standby power plants

 Environmental & Regulatory Compliance

-Complies with EU Fuel Quality Directive
+Meets EU Fuel Quality Directive

 Supports Euro IV / V / VI emission standards

-Lower toxic exhaust particulates and greenhouse gas emissions
+Lower toxic exhaust particulates

 Advantages Over Conventional Diesel

-Cleaner combustion and reduced maintenance
+Cleaner combustion

-Extended engine and after-treatment system life
+Extended engine and after-treatment life

 Improved fuel efficiency

-Superior cold-weather operability
+Better cold-weather operability

 Trade & Logistics Information

-Common export forms: Bulk, ISO Tank, Flexitank
+Common Export Forms: Bulk, ISO Tank, Flexitank

-Indicative HS Code: 2710.19
+HS Code: 2710.19 (indicative)

-Typical origin: Europe, Middle East, Asia refineries
+Typical Origin: Europe, Middle East, Asia refineries